bentoml/BentoVLLM/qwen3-coder-408b-a35b/README.md

 <div align="center">
-    <h1 align="center">Self-host Llama 3.1 8B Instruct with vLLM and BentoML</h1>
+    <h1 align="center">Self-host Qwen 3 Coder 480B A35B MoE with vLLM and BentoML</h1>
 </div>

-Follow this guide to self-host the Llama 3.1 8B Instruct model with BentoCloud in your own cloud account.
+Follow this guide to self-host the Qwen 3 Coder 480B A35B MoE model with BentoCloud in your own cloud account.
 If your team doesn’t already have access to BentoCloud, please use the link below to contact us and set it up in your cloud environment.

 [![Deploy on BentoCloud](https://img.shields.io/badge/Deploy_on_BentoCloud-d0bfff?style=for-the-badge)](https://cloud.bentoml.com/)
 [![Talk to sales](https://img.shields.io/badge/Talk_to_sales-eefbe4?style=for-the-badge)](https://bentoml.com/contact)